Harshit1o/Set_Reminder/README.md

 ![RemindMeLater Logo](https://via.placeholder.com/200x60?text=RemindMeLater)

 A powerful Django REST API service for scheduling and managing reminders via Email and SMS.
+Further more features will be implemented.

 ## Features